taybro23/tbphotography_ms1/README.md

 ## **Imagery.**
-All images used on my website were taken by myself.
+All images used on my website are photos taken by myself.